f3ndot/eccc-msc-amqp-alerts/README.md

 Service of Canada (MSC) Datamart AMQP server for timely notification of all and any meteorological alerts and bulletins.

+This is still in active development and may have many incomplete features or behaviours.

 ## Installation

 ```